Nitori-Lab/Terraria-Pyramid-tools/README.md

-# Terraria Pyramid Detector
+# Terraria Pyramid Toolkit

-Automatically detect pyramids in Terraria worlds with GUI and CLI support.
+Automatically detect pyramids or generate a specified number of worlds with at least 1 pyramid in Terraria with GUI and CLI support.

 ## Features